zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

           * - | ``size2x``
               | string
             - The URL for a payment method icon of 110x74 pixels.
+Use this for high resolution screens.

 Example
 -------